varnishcache/varnish-cache/doc/sphinx/tutorial/backend_servers.rst

   }

 Varnish can have several backends defined and can even join several backends together into clusters of backends for load balancing purposes, having Varnish pick one backend based on different algorithms.

-A lot of the power of Varnish Cache comes from it's design, which might not be what you are expecting.

-..
-XXX:What am I expecting? benc

 Next, let's have a look at some of what makes Varnish unique and what you can do with it.